CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 Any river bar crossing is a potentially dangerous activity and requires good seamanship from both skipper and Crew.
 Here are some general rules about crossing the bar at Batemans Bay

-* Check tides to ensure adequate water for Namadgi 3's 2.2m draft
+* Check tides to ensure adequate water for Namadgi 3's 2.1m draft
-* The bar is best cross at high tide, slack water
+* The bar is best crossed on the flood approaching high tide
 * Make allowance the height of the sea waves on the bar.
 A 1m sea across the bar will reduce the effective water depth by 0.5m
 * Approach and depart the bar along the marked leads -- see notes above
 * NSW law requires ALL crew to wear PFDs while crossing the bar in either direction.
 This is policed